boettiger-lab/wetlands/maplibre/system-prompt.md

 INSTALL httpfs;
 LOAD httpfs;

--- Configure S3 connection to MinIO (NOTE: USE_SSL is one word with underscore!)
+-- Configure READ-ONLY S3 connection to NRP NAUTILUS to access large data (NOTE: USE_SSL is one word with underscore!)
 CREATE OR REPLACE SECRET s3 (
     TYPE S3,
     ENDPOINT 'rook-ceph-rgw-nautiluss3.rook',